zaproxy/zaproxy-website/site/content/faq/what-calls-home-does-zap-make.md

 ##  Silent Mode

-Starting from ZAP 2.8.0 a new '-silent' command line option will be added that will prevent ZAP from making any 'calls home'.
+Starting from ZAP 2.8.0 the '-silent' command line option can be used to prevent ZAP from making any 'calls home'.

 Note that some third party add-ons may not obey the '-silent' option.

-This FAQ will be updated to detail any of the add-ons in the ZAP Marketplace that fall into this category.
+This FAQ will be updated to detail any of the add-ons in the [ZAP Marketplace](/addons/) that fall into this category.